open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/extend_constraint/expected.md

 * `net.peer.name`
 * `net.peer.ip`

-`db.system` MUST be one of the following or, if none of the listed values apply, a custom value:
+`db.system` If one of the listed values applies, then the respective value MUST be used, otherwise a custom value MAY be used:

 | Value  | Description |
 |---|---|